grafana/thema/docs/authoring.md

 A primer on writing CUE is out of scope; for that, the [official CUE tutorials](https://cuelang.org/docs/tutorials/) and [CUE Playground](https://tip.cuelang.org/play/?id=#cue@export@cue) are a good place to start.
 This tutorial focuses on the second item: expressing collections of schemas as a valid lineage.

+**NOTE: lineage validity is not yet [fully enforced](invariants.md) in pure CUE.
+Consequently, lineages described as "invalid" by this tutorial may not complain when you `cue eval` them.**

 ## Scaffolding

 Thema lineages require only two fields to be explicitly defined: `Name`, and `Seqs`.